There is a lot of noise out there when it comes to reversing fatty liver disease and what you should stop eating.

 Cooking is time consuming, is a bit difficult and you will fail on numerous occasions, especially if you’re not an experienced cook.

-But it’s the only approach if you want to be 100% sure that you have total control on your diet.
+But it’s the only approach if you want to be 100% sure that you have total control over your diet.
+This is the control you need to reverse your fatty liver.

 Ever since I have been diagnosed with a fatty liver, most of the food that I eat is food that I personally cook (or my wife does it, actually).